 In the above analysis, we used basic metrics for strategy selection.
 Are there strategy metrics with higher predictive value?
 This problem can be clarified by different methods.
 Let us learn some methods from machine learning with feature extraction problems.
 The basic logic is that we measure the relationship between strategy metrics in out of sample and the relationship between variable dependence in true out of sample.

 Maximal Information coefficient

 This is a nonparametric method for evaluating both linear and nonlinear relationships between variables.
-In the graph below, we see the relationship between the selected variables (left column of the sample and the Profit factor in the true sample in each of the data sets.
-These are very preliminary calculations, but note that neither the Profti factor, Avg.Trade nor the Ret/ DD ratio are in the top positions.
+In the graph below, we see the relationship between the selected variables (left column) of the out of sample and the Profit factor in the true sample in each of the data sets.
+These are very preliminary calculations, but note that neither the Profit factor, Avg.Trade nor the Ret/ DD ratio are in the top positions.
 From this information, we can conclude that there are better strategy metrics for predicting the future performance of startups that are not in the sample.

 We will extend the given analysis by several steps

 - We could analyze the input blocks and their average edge over periods.
 In this way, one could select blocks that are efficient, that maintain a stable performance.

 - The selection in case of OOS /IS ratios can be done better than with the percentile method

 - We can try to find better strategy metrics to select strategies with higher edges.